top of page

 The geography of the Golan Heights

-The Golan Heights is a large rocky plateau measuring about 40 miles in a north-south direction and on average about 12 miles in an east-west direction.
-It is bounded to the south by the Yarmouk River valley, which separates Israel from the northern part of Jordan, and to the west by the Sea of Galilee and Hula Valley, which are part of the Jordan Rift Valley.
-The northern part of the Golan Heights is Mount Hermon, which has an elevation of 2,814 meter.
-The plateau is bounded to the east by Wadi Raqqadin.
+The Israeli part of the Golan Heights is a large rocky plateau measuring about 40 miles in a north-south direction and about 12 miles on average in an east-west direction.
+It is bounded to the south by the Yarmouk River valley which separates Israel from the northern border of Jordan, to the west by the Sea of Galilee and Hula Valley which are part of the Jordan Rift Valley, to the east by Wadi Ruqqad which is just west of the border with Syria, and to the north by Mount Hermon part of which is in Israel and part in Syria and Lebanon.
+The highest part of this plateau is 1,100 meters above sea level in the north and its lowest point is 330 meters above sea level north of the Yarmouk River valley in the southern part of the plateau.

-The Golan Heights supplies about 30% of Israel’s water from rainwater draining into its ravines, especially from the northern Golan which is often snow-covered.
+The Golan Heights supplies about 30% of Israel’s drinking water from rainwater draining into its ravines, and this is especially from the northern Golan which is often snow-covered.

-It is helpful to divide the Golan into three areas - southern, central and northern Golan.
+It is helpful to divide the Golan Heights into three areas - southern, central and northern Golan.

-The Southern Golan is the area south of the Daliyot Valley, which traverses the Gamla Nature Reserve.
-It is warmer and more arid than the rest of the Golan.
-Its deeper soil, however, makes it very suitable for agriculture.
+The southern Golan is the area south of the Daliyot Valley, which traverses the Gamla Nature Reserve.
+This area is warmer and more arid than the rest of the Golan.
+However, its deeper soil makes it very suitable for agriculture.

-The Central Golan extends from the Daliyot Valley to the Jilabun Valley.
+The central Golan extends from the Daliyot Valley north to the Jilabun Valley.
 It has a gradual downward slope southward and westward and a steep drop to the Bethsaida Valley and Sea of Galilee.
 Deep canyons traverse the plain and many of these are wonderful for hiking.
 The rainfall is average.
-The soil is rocky, but it has been possible to move the rocks and grow crops.
-The land is particularly good land for grazing cattle, although it has been difficult for the beef industry to compete economically with Argentina.
+The soil is rocky, but it is possible to move the rocks and grow crops.
+The land is particularly good land for grazing cattle, although it has been difficult for Israel’s beef industry to compete economically with that of Argentina.
 Typically, its woodland is covered by dense herbaceous vegetation creating a savannah-like landscape, with only a sparse growth of trees.
 Katzrin is in the central Golan and is the main city of the Golan Heights.

-The Northern Golan is considered that part of the Golan north of the Jilaban Valley.
+The northern Golan Heights is considered that part of the Golan which is north of the Jilaban Valley.
 This area is mountainous, cold and rainy.
 At its eastern border is a chain of steep volcanic hills.
 At its northern border is the majestic Mount Hermon.

-As distinct from the rest of the Golan, Mount Hermon is not covered by black basalt rock but by sedimentary limestone.
-Only a small amount of Mount Hermon belongs to Israel, the rest belonging to Syria and Lebanon.
-All of Israel’s part of Mount Hermon is a nature reserve because of its unique fauna and flora due to its high altitude.
-Spring comes late to the Hermon and many of the flowers only start blooming in early summer.
-Many of these are flowers not seen elsewhere in Israel.
+Only a small amount of Mount Hermon belongs to Israel and most of it is in Syria and Lebanon.
+The Israeli section of Mount Hermon has been designated as a nature reserve because of its unique fauna and flora as a consequence of its high altitude.
+Many of its flowers are not seen elsewhere in Israel.
+Spring also comes late to the Hermon and many flowers only start blooming in early summer.

-It is possible to drive up to the ski resort, and then take the lift up.
-There are no defined hikes when you get to the top, since you are so close to the border, but there are still paths on which to walk.
+It is possible to drive up to the ski resort on Mount Hermon, and from there to take the lift to the top.
+There are no defined hikes on the top since you are so close to the border, but there are paths on which to walk.

 The history of the Golan Heights

-The Golan Heights constitutes the small western part of what was known in Biblical and Roman times as the Bashan.
-Most of the Bashan was located in Syria.
-The early history of the Golan Heights cannot be separated from that of the Bashan.
-It was only during the Second Temple period that the Bashan was called the Golan, being named after the city of Golan, a city of refuge (Deuteronomy 4:43).
+The Golan Heights constitutes the small western part of what was known in Biblical and Roman times as the Bashan, most of which was located in present-day Syria and also part of Jordan.
+This means that the early history of Israel’s Golan Heights cannot be separated from that of the Bashan.
+During the Second Temple period, the Bashan was called the Golan, after the city of Golan, which was a Jewish city of refuge (Deuteronomy 4:43).
 The location of this city is not known.

-Prior to the Canaanite period, the Golan Heights was intensely settled during the Chalcolithic period.
-This was in about 4,300 BCE to 3,300 BCE and was a period between the Stone Age and Bronze Age.
-It was a time of transition between simple farming communities and more complex sociopolitical communities.
-Chalcolithic means copper and a feature of this period was the widespread use of copper.
-An example of one of their homes is displayed in the Golan Archeological Museum in Katzrin.
+The Bashan, including the Golan Heights, was settled during the Chalcolithic period.
+This was between the Stone Age and Bronze Age, from about 4,300 BCE to 3,300 BCE.
+It was a time of transition between simple farming communities and more complex sociopolitical societies.
+Chalcolithic means copper, and a feature of this period was the widespread use of copper.
+An example of a home from the Chalcolithic period is displayed in the Golan Archeological Museum in Katzrin.

-During the Iron Age this area became part of the kingdom of Geshur (see the webpage “Family time in the Jordan Park” and the discussion on Bethsaida on page XXX).
-King David married a daughter of the king of Geshur and also extended his kingdom by conquering the capital city of Damascus.
 The Bashan was conquered by the Arameans in the 9th century BCE.
-Because of its fertility, this area was subsequently contested for the next 300 years by the Northern Israelite and Aramean Kingdoms.
+Because of its fertility, this area was contested for the next 300 years by the Northern Israelite kingdom and Aramean kingdom.
 The area was finally conquered by the mighty Assyrian Empire in the 8th century BCE.
+Some of the returning Jewish exiles from Babylon settled in the Golan in the 6th and 5th centuries BCE, although its Jewish population was never that great.

-The Golan Heights was conquered by Alexander the Great, and during the Hellenistic period (333 to 63 BCE) new cities were built such as Sussita and Banias and both these places can be visited.
+The Golan Heights was conquered by Alexander the Great, and during the Hellenistic period (333 to 63 BCE) the Greek cities of Sussita and Banias were established.
+Both these places can be visited.
 The Hasmonean king Alexander Jannai (reigned 103 to 76 BCE) subsequently added the Golan Heights to his independent Jewish kingdom.
-During the Roman period the Golan became part of the Roman province of Syria and it was at this time that Gamla was established.
+During the Roman period the Golan became part of the Roman province of Syria.

-Following the Bar Kochba Revolt (132 to 135 CE), the country of Judea was decimated and Jews were forbidden to return.
-It became first a Roman and then a Christian Byzantine country.
-Many Jews who survived the revolt moved to the Galilee.
-In the 4th century, in the Byzantine period, many Jews moved to the northern Galilee and Golan Heights, and there were about three-dozen thriving Jewish communities in the Golan Heights.
-These communities were destroyed in a severe earthquake in 749 CE and were abandoned.
-It is possible that the economic situation for these communities during the Islamic period contributed to their decision not to rebuild their communities.
+Following the Bar Kochba Revolt (132 to 135 CE), the country of Judea was decimated by Rome.
+Jews were forbidden to live there and it became a Roman and subsequently a Christian Byzantine country.
+As a result of this, many Jews who survived the revolt moved to the Lower Galilee.
+In the 4th century, in the Byzantine period, there was further Jewish migration from the Lower Galilee to the Upper Galilee and also the Golan Heights, where about three-dozen thriving Jewish communities were established.
+These villages were destroyed in a severe earthquake in 749 CE and were abandoned.
+It is possible that their economic situation during the Islamic period contributed to the villagers’ decision not to rebuild.

 The British conquered the Golan Heights during World War 1 from the Ottomans, but transferred it to the French after the war, together with what would become Lebanon and Syria.
-When Syria became independent, the Golan Heights became part of the Syrian state.
+When Syria became independent, the Golan Heights became part of Syria.

 Vacationing in the Golan Heights